You are what you eat

 - bell peppers

-Vitamin K is critical for the formation of blood clots.
+Vitamin K is critical for your body’s formation of blood clots.
 Without it, you could bleed to death from a simple cut.
-According to the National Institutes of Health, studies suggest that this fat-soluble vitamin also helps maintain bone strength in older adults.
+It may also help maintain bone strength in older adults.

-- kale, spinach, collard greens, Swiss chard, turnip greens, mustard greens
+- kale, spinach, collard greens, Swiss chard, turnip greens, and mustard greens

 - romaine lettuce